 We have a comprehensive collection of texts including key titles such as Dixon's Textbook on International Law, Brownlie's Principles of Public International Law, Shaw's International Law and Klabbers' International Law.
 Our serials holdings include the British Yearbook of International Law and the International Law Reports.

-The Jus Mundi platform offers a comprehensive, multilingual, and user-friendly search engine for advanced academic research in international law.
-Jus Mundi covers over 16,000 international law and investor-state arbitration documents, including treaties, ICJ, PCIJ, PCA, ITLOS, ICSID and other arbitration institutions, UNCITRAL, IUSCT documents (judgments, arbitral awards, orders, pleadings, etc.), and decisions of the Mixed Claims Commissions.
+Jus Mundi - covers over 16,000 international law and investor-state arbitration documents, including treaties, ICJ, PCIJ, PCA, ITLOS, ICSID and other arbitration institutions, UNCITRAL, IUSCT documents (judgments, arbitral awards, orders, pleadings, etc.), and decisions of the Mixed Claims Commissions.

 For a comprehensive guide to international law resources consult the:

-written by the Squire Law Library's Foreign and International Law Librarian, Lesley Dingle.
+written by the Squire Law Library's former Foreign and International Law Librarian, Lesley Dingle.